frutik/gcp_docker_worker/README.md

 * If you wanna pass some data into an application inside of a docker container, do this with the environment variables.
 First of all, update metadata section of the cloud function which lunches the worker instance.
 Add support for the convertion of a value from the instance's metadata into env variable (see image/worker.env file).
 Build new image for the worker (with the support of this new variable).
 Add support for the new variable in a docker container

-* If you wanna have some files (for example custom ssl certs for the encription) inside a docker container, do the same but store data from the metadata server into a file, place this file into a folder, shared to the docker container.
+* If you wanna have some files (for example custom ssl certs for the encription) inside a docker:

+- Create bucket on the storage.
+For example gs://ssl-certs
+- For the cloud function create worker add methadata variable SHARED_BUCKE="ssl-certs"
+- Content of the bucket will be availabe inside the docker container in a folder /tmp/worker